Holiday Shopping in Toronto: You Can’t Get This Online

 Window Displays Worthy of Santa Himself

-As far as holiday window displays go, you can’t beat the ones at the Hudson’s Bay store.
-Toronto’s version of Macy’s in New York, the flagship Hudson’s Bay Centre at Yonge and Queen goes all out every year with their Christmas-themed tableaux.
-Everything from miniature trains, to mechanical mice, to caroling Santas, to life-size nutcrackers – simply walking by these windows is enough to get anyone in the holiday spirit.
+As far as holiday displays go, you can’t beat the windows at the Hudson’s Bay store.
+Toronto’s version of Macy’s in New York, the flagship Hudson’s Bay at Yonge and Queen goes all out every year with their Christmas-themed tableaux.
+Brand new displays are being revealed for Christmas 2016!

 It’s worth a trip to the Hudson’s Bay store just to see the festive displays alone, but inside the store even more magic awaits (of the retail variety).
-Eight levels of designer shoes, beauty products, fragrance, outerwear, men’s wear, jewelry, accessories and home décor (including fabulous Christmas decorations) make it an ideal destination for one-stop shopping.
-For boutiques within the store check out Topshop for the latest fun styles, Kleinfelds for bridal wear and The Room for unique European collections and influential designers not widely available anywhere else.
+Eight levels of designer shoes, beauty products, fragrance, men’s wear, accessories and home décor (including fabulous Christmas decorations) make it an ideal destination for one-stop shopping.
+With the opening of Saks’ Fifth Avenue within the store in 2016, the luxe quotient has gone up even further.
+Other boutiques within the store include Topshop for the latest fun styles, Kleinfeld for bridal wear and The Room for unique European collections and influential designers not widely available anywhere else.

 Magic and Merriment at the Mall

-You haven’t truly experienced the spectacle of holiday-time at a mall until you’ve been to Toronto Eaton Centre.
+You haven’t truly experienced the spectacle of holiday time at a mall until you’ve been to the Toronto Eaton Centre.
 Starting in November, Toronto’s most iconic mall becomes Holiday Shopping Central, complete with a dazzling lights, spectacular decorations and an artful 50-foot Christmas tree.
+The new Nordstrom that opened in fall 2016 will add big style to your holiday shopping.
 Keep an eye out for the Christmas Jukebox and Story Time with Santa.
 After you’re done, make your way to nearby Nathan Phillips Square for free outdoor skating.

-For exceptional shopping just beyond the downtown core head to Yorkdale in the north end, newly refurbished Square One in Mississauga, Premium Outlets in Halton Hills or Vaughan Mills.
+For exceptional shopping just beyond the downtown core head to Yorkdale where a fabulous Swarovski crystal tree adorns its south wing, newly opened in 2016.
+Or try the refurbished Square One in Mississauga, Premium Outlets in Halton Hills or Vaughan Mills.
 Get your fill of the spirit of the season – and fill up some more shopping bags while you’re at it.

 The Famous One of a Kind Christmas Show